jj1bdx/airspy-fmradion/README.md

 # airspy-fmradion

-* Version 20230529-0
+* Version 20230908-1
-* For MacOS (both Intel and Apple Silicon) and Linux
+* For MacOS (supporting Apple Silicon only, untested on Intel) and Linux

 ## Contributing